k290/JSCalendar.NET/README.md

 If this project is viable, the goal is to make it sustainable over the long-term.
 Having more than one maintainer is in encouraged.
 Contributions from the community is encouraged.
 I am open to comments, suggestions and criticisms for any aspect of this project.

 ## Current state
 This project is in an experimental pre-alpha state.
+This means it is under initial ideation and development.
+The current focus is feature-complete serialization to a JSCalendar JSON string.

 ## Sample
 ```